sRoVoN/forecast-app/README.md

 # 🌦️ Weather App

-A responsive and modern weather application built with **React**, **Tailwind CSS**, and the **OpenWeatherMap API**.
-It allows users to search for real-time weather data and view a detailed daily and hourly forecast.
+A modern, responsive weather application built with **React**, **Tailwind CSS**, and the free **OpenWeatherMap API**.

+Users can check the current weather of different cities, add their own custom city, or use their **current location** to see local weather instantly.

 ## 📸 Preview